hdShang/arxiv-daily/docs/cs-CV/2025-11-25/papers/251120721v1-foundry-distilling-3d-foundation-models-for-the-edge.md

 ---
 layout: default
-title: Foundry: Distilling 3D Foundation Models for the Edge
+title: "Foundry: Distilling 3D Foundation Models for the Edge"
 ---

 # Foundry: Distilling 3D Foundation Models for the Edge